 Are there one or two Fíonta core values that resound the most for you?

-I’ve been reflecting on recently is “do what’s right, even when difficult.”
-Projects do better when you pay attention to the uncomfortable bits: prioritizing work to stay within budget, knowing when to pause work to regroup, asking for (and internalizing!) feedback, raising your hand for help.
-All these things that take work in the professional and personal sense, but we’re better people for doing it.
-I’m glad to be part of an organization that emphasizes doing the right thing over doing the easy thing.
+“Do what’s right, even when difficult.”
+Projects go better when you pay attention to the uncomfortable bits: prioritizing work to stay within budget, knowing when to pause to regroup, asking for (and internalizing) feedback, raising your hand for help.
+All of these things push you professionally and challenge you personally.
+I’m glad to work at a place that emphasizes doing the right thing over doing the easy thing.

 When you’re not leading projects to a successful outcome, what are your favorite things to do?

-I love walking in Rock Creek Park with my dog Sparty, going consignment shopping, sitting in the passenger seat as my mom runs errands around town, doing jigsaw puzzles, and dancing and singing with my friends.
+I love walking in Rock Creek Park with my dog Sparty, checking out consignment stores, sitting in the passenger seat of my mom’s car while she runs errands around town, doing jigsaw puzzles, and dancing with friends.

 Coffee or tea?

-Sometimes tea, but most likely a mason jar of hot water (I don’t know how this one started).
+Sometimes tea, but most often just a mason jar of hot water (I don’t know how this started).

 Dogs or cats?

-I have two dogs but am an equal opportunity animal lover!
+I have a dog but am an equal opportunity animal lover!

 Nats or Redskins?